 - Formulate a-priori hypothesis:

 - Expectations and intuition regarding the explanatory variables that appear to be significant for mode choice.

 - Specify a minimal model:

 - Start simple;

 - Include the main factors affecting the mode choice of (rational) travelers;

 - This will be your starting point.

-- Continue adding and testing variables that improve the initial model in terms of causality, and efficiency with respect to what actually happened in the sample.
+- Continue adding and testing variables that improve the initial model..